sclebron/national-parks-front/README.md

 Then I am prompted to enter my email and password
 When I login
 Then I am redirected to my profile page
+When I am redirected to my profile page
+Then I
-When I navigate to a page for a specific National Park Then I
+When I navigate to a page for a specific National Park Then I am presented with a page that provides me with

 ## Usage